US taxes in Spain: file quickly and easily with Taxes for Expats

 Keep in mind that I’m not a tax professional and the law is constantly changing.
 This information is just a bit of what’s publicly available on the IRS.gov website, and the whole thing can get very complex.

-Please, please, please consult a professional for your serious doubts – if you get audited, “I read it on a blog” isn’t going to help you.
+Please, please, please consult a professional for your serious doubts – if you get audited, “I read it on some guy’s blog” isn’t going to help you.

 That’s why you might need help filing your US taxes from abroad